 Who decides the Capital Improved Value (CIV)?

-In accordance with the Local Government Act, all properties across the shire are valued every two years by a qualified valuer appointed by the Valuer-General.
+In accordance with the Local Government Act, all properties across the shire are valued annually by a qualified valuer appointed by the Valuer-General.

 The valuer calculates the CIV of a property based on a combination of property sales analysis and rental evidence.